HackCU/pages/_pages/guide/hacker.md

 ### Project Submissions :trophy:

-Please submit your projects on our [Devpost](https://hackcu-vi.devpost.com/) by **Sunday the 23rd at 12:00 PM**.
+Please submit your projects on our [Devpost](https://hackcu-vi.devpost.com/) by **March 6th at 12:00 PM**.
 Also remember to opt-in for any sponsor prizes that you are eligible for. **Submit early, you can edit your submission!**

 Our judging will take place expo style.
 You should still demo your project even if you're not finished.